You'll save even more time with Byrdseed.TV's ever-growing libary!

 How To Find Your Next PD Topic

 • You’ll notice, “Hmm, there’s a whole group of teachers who aren’t waiting long enough for responses.
-We need to work on wait time.
-Luckily Ian wrote about ‘wait time’ here.” 😆
+We need to work on wait time.”
+(I wrote about ‘wait time’ here.)

-• You might notice that teachers are asking questions that are confusing.
+• You might notice that teachers are asking confusing questions.
 Students struggle to answer because they don’t know what they’re even being asked.
-Phew, Ian has a whole series on asking better questions.
+I have a whole series on asking better questions.

 • Maybe you realize that a lot of classrooms need help with transitioning from one task to the next.
 (I played the Andy Griffith theme song.
 Students knew it meant to pack up and get to their seats before the song ended.
 I stole this from Rick Morris.)

-By getting into classrooms, you can model skills.
-You can offer immediate feedback.
-You get to know students.
+Get into classrooms.
+Once there, you can offer immediate feedback.
+You can model corrections for the teacher.
+You’ll get to know students.
 You get to know teachers!

 So, in short: